D: 2 Jul 2025 Main functions (--make-grm-bin...) Quick index search |

 .kin0 (KING-robust kinship coefficient report)Produced by --make-king-table.
 A text file with a header line, and one line per sample pair with kinship coefficient no smaller than the --king-table-filter value.
 When --king-table-filter is not specified, all sample pairs are included.
 The following columns are present:

 .king[.bin] (KING-robust kinship coefficient matrix)Produced by --make-king.
+Accompanied by a .king[.bin].id file containing sample IDs.
 If text, a tab-delimited file that is either lower-triangular (excluding the diagonal) or square.
 If it's square, the upper-right triangle may be either zeroed out or the mirror-image of the lower-left triangle, depending on whether the 'square0' or 'square' modifier was used.
 The binary format is semantically identical; it just has nothing but single- (4-byte) or double-precision (8-byte) floating point values, instead of text+delimiters+linebreaks. .legend (Oxford single-chromosome variant information file)Single-chromosome variant information file accompanying a bare .haps reference panel haplotype file.
 Imported with --legend, and produced by "--export hapslegend".
 A text file with a header line, and one line per variant with the following four columns:

-All lines must have the same number of columns (so either no lines contain the centimorgans column, or all of them do). .pdiff (two-fileset genotype/dosage discordance report)Produced by --pgen-diff.
+All lines must have the same number of columns (so either no lines contain the centimorgans column, or all of them do).
+Lines starting with '#' are supposed to be treated as comments, but this was not consistently supported by PLINK 1.9 and 2.0 before Aug 2024. .pdiff (two-fileset genotype/dosage discordance report)Produced by --pgen-diff.
 A text file with a header line, and then one line per discordance with the following columns:

 .ped (PLINK 1/MERLIN/Haploview sample-major text genotype table)Pedigree information + genotype call text file.
 Must be accompanied by a .map file.
 Loaded with --pedmap, and produced by "--export ped".
 This format is simultaneously highly inefficient, even relative to other text formats, and limited in scope (unobserved minor allele codes can't be stored); continued use is strongly discouraged.
 Contains no header line, and one line per sample with 2V+6 fields where V is the number of variants.
 The first six fields are the same as those in a .fam file.
 The seventh and eighth fields are allele calls for the first variant in the .map file ('0' = no call); the 9th and 10th are allele calls for the second variant; and so on.
 All variants must be biallelic (or monomorphic, or all-missing).
 If all alleles are single-character, PLINK 1.9 and 2.0 will correctly parse the more compact "compound genotype" variant of this format, where each genotype call is represented as a single two-character string.
 This does not require the use of an additional loading flag.
 You can produce such a file with "--export compound-genotypes".
-It is also possible to load .ped files missing some initial fields. .pgen, .pgen.pgi (PLINK 2 binary genotype table)PLINK 2's preferred way to represent genotype calls.
+It is also possible to load .ped files missing some initial fields.
+Lines starting with '#' are supposed to be treated as comments, but this was not supported by PLINK 1.9 and 2.0 before Aug 2024. .pgen, .pgen.pgi (PLINK 2 binary genotype table)PLINK 2's preferred way to represent genotype calls.
 Must be accompanied by .pvar/.bim and .psam/.fam files.
 Loaded with --pfile/--bpfile, and generated with --make-pgen/--make-bpgen and all import commands.
 Most .pgen files have an embedded index, and do not have an accompanying .pgen.pgi file.
 When the index is not embedded, PLINK 2 expects it to be stored in "<.pgen filename>.pgi".
 A draft specification of these formats is available.
 The first version will be finalized around the beginning of PLINK 2.0 beta testing. .psam (PLINK 2 sample information file)Sample information file accompanying a .pgen binary genotype table. (--make-just-psam can be used to update just this file.)
 A text file which usually has at least one header line, where only the last header line starts with '#FID' or '#IID'.
 This final header line specifies the columns in the .psam file; the following intermediate column headers are recognized:

 (FID must either be the first column, or absent.
 If it's absent, all FID values are now assumed to be '0'.)
-Any other value is treated as a phenotype/covariate name.
-If no header line is present, the columns are assumed to be in .fam file order (FID, IID, PAT, MAT, SEX, PHENO1). .pvar (PLINK 2 variant information file)Variant information file accompanying a .pgen binary genotype table. (--make-just-pvar can be used to update just this file.)
+Any other value is treated as a phenotype/covariate name; see the phenotype/covariate documentation for column encoding details.
+If no header line is present, the columns are assumed to be in .fam file order (FID, IID, PAT, MAT, SEX, PHENO1). .phy (relaxed PHYLIP format)Multiple sequence alignment text file, produced by "--export phylip[-phased]", and recognized by FastTree, IQ-TREE, and several other phylogenetic tools.
+This format cannot be loaded by PLINK.
+The header line contains two numbers, the number of sequences followed by the number of nucleotide codes per sequence.
+Each subsequent line contains two fields.
+The first field contains the sample ID, and is padded by spaces to a fixed width, such that the longest sample ID is followed by exactly 3 spaces.
+(This imitates the behavior of vcf2phylip.)
+The second field contains IUPAC nucleotide codes. .pvar (PLINK 2 variant information file)Variant information file accompanying a .pgen binary genotype table. (--make-just-pvar can be used to update just this file.)
 A text file which usually has at least one header line, where only the last header line starts with '#CHROM'.
 This final header line specifies the columns in the .pvar file; the following intermediate column headers are recognized:

 In particular, a VCF file, or a trimmed VCF file with all columns past the 5th (or 6th, etc.) removed, is valid input for anything expecting a .pvar-format file.
 The following VCF-style header lines are also recognized: